Grade 11: The United States in a Global Society SyllabusMr. Brennan

 Current Event- Each student will be responsible for presenting a current event to the class each marking period; four times throughout the year.
 This includes a copy of the article, can be hard copy or web link, a 8-10 sentence summary/opinion of the article and a verbal presentation to the class.
 Current Event Article Summary can be found on the class website.

 Absences- Students are responsible for finding out what information, activities, assignments, etc. they have missed.
 Students must make up assignments within the SCASD policy set time period.
 Unless a student missed instruction prior to a test, he or she will take the test the first day back to school (during class or study hall).
 Students must also present their Current Event Article Summary on their first day back to school.
 Students may check the calendar on the class website at any time to see missed material.
-All materials will be available and accessible on the class website with a SCASD User ID.Student Make Up Work ProcedureAbsencesIn the event that a student is absent from class the student will make arrangements to submit his/her work, take a test/quiz, and get assignments that were missed.
+All materials will be available and accessible on Google Classroom.Student Make-Up Work ProcedureAbsencesIn the event that a student is absent from class, the student will make arrangements to submit his/her work, take a test/quiz, and get assignments that were missed.

-If a student cuts class and is unaccounted for in the attendance system, s/he cannot earn higher than half of the credit that was earned for the assignment.
-The assignment/assessment is due the class period that the student returns to class.
+If a student cuts class and is unaccounted for in the attendance system, they cannot earn higher than half of the credit that was earned for the assignment.
+The assignment/assessment is due when the student returns to class.

 SCHS Bathroom Procedures